-When a couple from the UK wanted to buy a houseboat, there were a lot of sleek and perfectly painted options to choose from, but something called them to Slow n Easy, a 65-foot canal boat painted in emerald green, rusty doors and all.
+When a couple from the United Kingdom wanted to buy a houseboat, a lot of sleek and perfectly painted options existed to choose from, but something called them to Slow n Easy, a 65-foot canal boat painted in emerald green, rusty doors and all.
 But with functioning mechanics and charm to spare, the project quickly became a labor of love, documented on their Instagram, @slow_n_easy_life.

 The first step was to mostly gut the entire cabin, ripping up carpet and removing wall paneling.
-After painting the walls in several coats of glossy white and installing oak flooring, the narrow boat quickly transformed into a cozy home.
+After painting the walls in several coats of glossy white and installing oak flooring, they quickly transformed the narrow boat into a cozy home.
 Living aboard with solar panels to provide free power, the couple indeed enjoys a new slow ’n’ easy lifestyle.

 A DIY geometric statement wall livens up the kitchen, complemented by sage green drawers and cabinets.
-Butcher block countertops, a full stove, and farmhouse sink make cooking a breeze.
+Butcher block countertops, a full stove and a farmhouse sink make cooking a breeze.
 The edge of the countertop extends to create a small bar area for eating, accompanied by two stools.

 Stowed as a single bed during the day, the bed pulls out and stretches across the width of the boat to comfortably sleep two.
 A geometric wall complementing the kitchen infuses the sleeping area with design interest.

-The tiniest room in the house, the bathroom has just enough room for a vessel sink and toilet.
-A feature wall behind the toilet is crafted from rectangular slate tiles.
+The tiniest room in the house, the bathroom has just enough room for a vessel sink and a toilet.
+Rectangular slate tiles create a feature wall behind the toilet.